 This lemon sorbet is basically frozen lemonade.
 Yah.
 It tastes exactly like frozen lemonade.
 You’ll notice that there’s a little vodka in there.
 Don’t get excited.
 It’s not enough to make you take your top off.
 It’s supposed to help prevent your sorbet from freezing into a completely impenetrable block of ice.
-I think you’ll like this sorbet, because it’s quite refreshing, and you’ve been sweating a lot in Toronto lately.
-So you could eat it, or shove some under your armpits.
+I think you’ll like this sorbet, because it’s quite refreshing, and I know you’ve been sweating a lot in Toronto lately.
+So you could eat it OR shove some under your armpits.
 Also, it’s a little tart.
-Like you.
+Like you!
 (Okay, it’s very tart.)

 I’d recommend making some of this and eating it as often as possible before you get here.
 And don’t feel bad that you won’t be at the airport tonight, because there’s always a downside.
 Like: I’ll be seen driving around in a vehicle with two carseats in the back.
 Comment gênant!

 Lemon Sorbet – adapted from Martha Stewart Living Magazine, May 1999 – print and make

 Yields about 1 quart.

 - 1/2 cup light corn syrup

 - 1 cup freshly squeezed lemon juice